 - Write the committee report, with input from committee chair.

-All interns are expected to participate in the work of the committee to which they are appointed.
+All Associates are expected to participate in the work of the committee to which they are appointed.

 Voting.
-Interns are not considered to be regularly appointed members of the committee, but are eligible to vote.
+Associates are considered a level of committee membership are eligible to vote.

 Attendance at Meetings.
-Interns are expected to participate in all virtual and in-person committee meetings.
+Associates are expected to participate in all virtual and in-person committee meetings.